Jewish views on slavery: Jewish slave ownership in the southern United States

 Jewish slave ownership practices in the Southern United States were governed by regional practices, rather than Judaic law.
 Jews conformed to the prevailing patterns of slave ownership in the South, and were not significantly different from other slave owners in their treatment of slaves.
 Wealthy Jewish families in the American South generally preferred employing white servants rather than owning slaves.
 Jewish slave owners included Aaron Lopez, Francis Salvador, Judah Touro, and Haym Salomon.

-Jewish slave owners were found mostly in business or domestic settings, rather than on plantations, so most of the slave ownership was in an urban context–running a business or as domestic servants.
+Most Jewish slave owners were urban businessmen who used slaves for their domestic labor, while many non-Jewish slave owners used slaves for their agricultural labor on plantations.
 Jewish slave owners freed their black slaves at about the same rate as non-Jewish slave owners.
 Jewish slave owners sometimes bequeathed slaves to their children in their wills.